Adhvay0505/ShellTime/README.md

 - Current date (DD-MM-YY)
 - Large ASCII-art digital clock (using `figlet`)
 - Day of the week
-- Optional alarm functionality with beep and alert message
+- Alarm functionality with beep and alert message

 ### Requirements